 Each batch of data that we make available contains about 5,000 lines, representing the complete data available from a handful of addresses.
-By examining the surname/address list, you can gauge whether a batch is relevant to your research.
-A qualifying donation of at least $50 is required to access the spreadsheet.
+By examining the free batch preview, you can gauge whether a batch is relevant to your research.
+A qualifying donation of at least $50 is required to access the batch itself.
 See the donation section for further details.

 "I want to access the data.
 What do I do?" (for batches after Batch 1)

 Great!
 You’ve examined the batch previews and determined that one of the batches is relevant to you.
 We make one batch spreadsheet available to qualified donors to the project ($50 minimum).
 To proceed, go to our donation page and select "Vilnius Household Registers" under the Special Project option.
 If you know which batch you want, you can mention it in the donation note.
 Alternatively, you can email the project coordinator at firstname.lastname@example.org with your requests or questions.
 Files will be distributed by an emailed download link.

 Please note that each requested batch requires its own $50 donation.
 Donations may be combined, e.g., donate $100 for access to two batches.
 You can also donate now and defer your batch request.

 No doubt about it - this project will be huge and expensive.
 While we are grateful for every donation, we don’t expect that the $50 qualifying donations we will receive will be enough, by themselves, to sustain the project.
 Another part of our funding plan depends on the generosity of benefactors.
 If you can help sustain the project, we need you.
 We have a schedule of incentives for various donation levels that, we hope, will further encourage you to step up.
 Please visit the VHR Incentives page for further details.
 No matter what amount you decide to donate, all donations to the project should go through the Vilnius Household Registers option under Special Project on our donation page.

 "I know my ancestor’s address.
 Please index it."